safayetjamil647/Python-Pydantic-Demo/README.md

 This section is for python Pydantic(library) learning, and it's outcome:

-In Class(1) we have learned about what is class and a little dig down.
+In Python Class we have learned about what is class and a little dig down.
 Now a question in mind may appear that why we will use pydantic library for more optimization .
 Let have a look in why pydantic folder .
 There is three file{example-class, example-dataclass, example-pydantic-class}, those are example for this section.